PlanB-Network/bitcoin-educational-content/courses/hist201/fr.md

 >
 > *original: "The nature of Bitcoin is such that once version 0.1 was released, the core design was set in stone for the rest of its lifetime. &nbsp;Because of that, I wanted to design it to support every possible transaction type I could think of. (...) &nbsp;The solution was script, which generalizes the problem so transacting parties can describe their transaction as a predicate that the node network evaluates. &nbsp;The nodes only need to understand the transaction to the extent of evaluating whether the sender's conditions are met."*

-Il s'implique également dans le développement du logiciel en [implémentant](https://sourceforge.net/p/bitcoin/code/101/) le lancement automatique au démarrage pour Linux, en s'intéressant à l'API (il sera [crédité](https://bitcointalk.org/index.php?topic=570.msg5707#msg5707) pour son amélioration dans la version 0.3.3) et en participant au déploiement du réseau de test (dont il a eu [l'idée](https://bitcointalk.org/index.php?topic=240.msg2104#msg2104) le 9 juin).
-Il échange en privé avec Satoshi, dont il devient progressivement le bras droit, Martti Malmi étant [très occupé](https://mmalmi.github.io/satoshi/#email-191) avec son nouvel emploi à plein temps.
+Il s'impliquera également dans le développement du logiciel en [implémentant](https://sourceforge.net/p/bitcoin/code/101/) le lancement automatique au démarrage pour Linux, en s'intéressant à l'API (il sera [crédité](https://bitcointalk.org/index.php?topic=570.msg5707#msg5707) pour son amélioration dans la version 0.3.3) et en participant au déploiement du réseau de test (dont il a [l'idée](https://bitcointalk.org/index.php?topic=240.msg2104#msg2104) le 9 juin).
+Il échangera en privé avec Satoshi, dont il deviendra progressivement le bras droit, Martti Malmi étant [très occupé](https://mmalmi.github.io/satoshi/#email-191) avec son nouvel emploi à plein temps.

 ### Un printemps chargé en évènements